bachorp/lazy-imports/README.md

 > [!IMPORTANT]
 > Lazy attributes have to be proper attributes (defined in `__init__.py`) of the module they are imported from and cannot be submodules.
-> In this example, if `function` is a submodule of `absolute.package`, the lazy module won't (try to) load `absolute.package.function` such that an access of its attribute `function` might fail.
+> In this example, if `function` is a submodule of `absolute.package`, the lazy module won't (try to) load `absolute.package.function` as a module by itself; in this case, an access of the lazy module's attribute `function` might fail.

 ```python
 # __init__.py